xoofx/xoofx.github.io/_posts/2020-02-16-stark-language-frontend-compiler.md

 	} // end of method FixedArray`2::get_size
 ```

-There are still challenges ahead related to how far we will allow to create const literals from const expressions:
+Though, there are still challenges ahead related to how far we will allow to create const literals from const expressions:

 ```stark
 public struct HalfFixedArray<T, tSize>  where tSize: is const int {